boki94ns/THM-SOC-Analyst-Portfolio/Lab-02-Firewall-Blocked-URL-Investigation/README.md

 **Analysis:**
 This is not a false positive because the firewall actually blocked an outbound request to a blacklisted external URL.
 The classification does not prove that the internal host is compromised, but it confirms that the alert represents a real suspicious outbound connection attempt.

+The strongest evidence is the combination of the following:

+- The firewall blocked the request.
+- The triggered rule was `Blocked Websites`.
+- The URL was a shortened Bitly link.
+- AbuseIPDB showed previous abuse reports for the destination IP.
+- VirusTotal showed low but present detection for both the IP and the URL.

 ---